Do you sometimes find yourself in a running funk?

 Do you have a deep-down desire to train, but often just feel “bleh” or like skipping workouts?

 Maybe you’ve found yourself in a frustrating cycle where you start running only to walk away from it for weeks or months at a time before getting started yet again.

-In this podcast, I share some practical steps to help any runner in a funk and some tried and true strategies for avoiding any future running funks.
+In this article, I share some practical steps to help any runner in such a running funk and some tried-and-true strategies I've used to pull myself out of one.

-Sarah, one of our own RunBuzz community members, has found herself in this exact situation on more than one occasion.
+Sarah, one of our own RunBuzz community members, has found herself in this exact situation.
 Frustrated with her situation, she emailed me about her (common) conundrum …

 How do you continuously stay motivated and get out of a funk when you get into a funk?

 I’ll go through spurts and just quit running altogether.
 It is usually before I have signed up for a race.
 I was signed up for my first half marathon in March and just up and quit running three to four weeks before the race.
 I finished the race at 2:59 but was miserable.
 I signed up for the 15k Boilermaker that was last weekend and backed out because I was not prepared as I had quit running for months.
 I signed up for my next half marathon on 10/19/14 and just started a training plan this week.
 So far so good…but I am only three days into the training.
 What are your suggestions?

 The first thing you should know about running funks, or funks of any kind (relationship, career, health, etc.) is that they’re universal.